Enzo Fernández: Style of play

-Fernández usually plays as a deep-seated playmaking central midfielder, responsible for breaking up play, dictating the tempo, and recycling possession, while he is also a capable attacking midfielder.
+A versatile midfielder, Fernández usually plays as a deep-lying playmaker, responsible for breaking up play, dictating the tempo, and recycling possession, but he is also a capable attacking-midfielder.
 Although he prefers operating centrally, he can be seen occupying the left half-space assisted by a defensive midfield partner, like his former Benfica team-mate, Florentino Luís.

 Fernández plays quick short passes, accurate long passes, and lobbed balls.
-He is combative in his midfield duels, protects spaces and his backline efficiently, possesses good passing range and vision.
+He is combative in his midfield duels, protects spaces and his backline efficiently, and possesses good passing range and vision.
 He can dribble into dangerous territory or out of it.
 He thrives in receiving the ball in tight spaces and is press-resistant.
 He is adept at breaking defensive lines with his passes, playing through balls, as well as recycling possession in the midfield.
 Out of possession, Fernández looks to proactively disrupt opposition attack, anticipate and intercept passes.

 Personal life

-Fernández is named after three-time Copa América winner and former River Plate player Enzo Francescoli, due to his father Raúl's fascination with the Uruguayan footballer.
+Fernández is named after three-time Copa América winner and former River Plate player Enzo Francescoli, due to his father Raúl's fascination with the Uruguayan.
+In an interview, he said that his favourite player is Lionel Messi.

-Fernández is married to fellow Argentine Valentina Cervantes, with whom he has a daughter, born in 2020.
+Fernández was married to fellow Argentine Valentina Cervantes, with whom he has a daughter, born on 4 March 2020.
+On 26 October 2023, their son was born.

+On 31 October 2024, Cervantes announced on her Instagram story that she and Fernandez were separating, writing (translated from Spanish) "Enzo and I have decided to take some distance from each other today.
+But we will always be family, and we will support each other in everything, because there are two children involved who need a lot of love from us.
+I know the person Enzo is, what an excellent father he is, and what heart he has.
+And that is enough for me.
+Please don't try to create conflicts where there are none."

+Argentine journalist Julieta Argenta provided further details on the split claiming "He told her he wants to live a life on his own.
+They're still a family and he feels the need to experience the stage he skipped by choosing family early on."